Director: Dr. Angela Ling Huang

-Ole Meiners joined the FGHO team in October 2018.
+Ole Meiners joined the Research Centre for Hanse and Baltic History (FGHO) in October 2018.
 In his position as research assistant he is responsible for the project "Die Akten der niederdeutschen Städtetage".

 Furthermore, he worked on digital editoring.
 In his PhD he focuses on trust within the network of trade in the hanseatic world.

 Former Director: Prof. Dr. Rolf Hammel-Kiesow

 Prof. Dr. Rolf Hammel-Kiesow was Director of the Research Centre for Hanse and Baltic History from 1993 until 2016.

 Furthermore he worked on the content and concepts for the European Hansemuseum since 2000 and was the chief scientist for the museum up until his retirement in June 2016.